s1hofmann/PipeR/README.md

 # pipeline_framework
-A framework for generic pattern recognition pipelines.
+A framework for pattern recognition pipelines.